EttusResearch/uhd/host/docs/rfnoc/rfnoc_fpga.md

 The CHDR Control packet is an example of a hierarchical packet format because the control payload itself forms another packet type, called AXIS-Ctrl, that is routed through the control infrastructure.
 AXIS-Ctrl is a 32-bit bus which is a serialized version of the payload of a CHDR Control packet.
 The stream endpoint will serialize CHDR to AXIS-Ctrl, where it is passed to the control crossbar.
 Each NoC Block will also receive and send control transactions/responses in the AXIS-Ctrl format.
 The stream endpoint will then de-serialize these transactions back to CHDR.

 ***NOTE:*** The AXIS-Ctrl data width is always 32 bits, regardless of the value of CHDR_W.

+## Control Packet Acknowledgements (ACKs)

+Control packets are typically acknowledged by the consumer, e.g., an RFNoC block receiving a control packet will send out an acknowledgement after the control packet has been moved out of the the RFNoC block's internal control packet queue.

+Acknowledgements have the exact same structure as regular control packets, with the following requirements:

+- The `IsACK` flag must be asserted
+- The `Address`, `OpCode`, and `SeqNum` fields must have the same values as the control packet that is being acknowledged.
+These fields may be used to validate an acknowledgement packet.

 ## Stream Status Packets \[Internal Only\]